bsd/bsd-custom-donate-jekyll/README.md

 1. Either you can simply nab some plug-and-play custom donate form markup based on config variables and use that code in EE or the tools with the custom donate javascript and the basic css code...

 2. or you can create complete wrappers/styled themes here in the jekyll tool and then compile/preview/test all the css/js on your local jekyll server until you're ready to install it on EE/the tools.
 I HIGHLY RECOMMEND THIS SECOND METHOD

+##Grunt

+1. Compile the javascript and Sass assets, start a jekyll server, and start a watch task which will recompile when source files change

+    grunt

+1. Get a list of all available tasks

+    grunt -help

 ##Setup: